aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/export-report-to-powerpoint-without-installation-of-aspose-slides-reportingservice-on-server/_index.md

 {{% alert color="primary" %}}

-This kind of export uses Soft page breaks like in Word or Excel, so the result can be different from Presentation that was exported using standard approach.
+The export process here uses soft page breaks similar to Word or Excel, so its result may differ from the Presentation that was exported using the standard approach.

 {{% /alert %}}